-When you're considering entering either a game of chance or a game of skill, it's important to check the contest has terms and conditions to confirm it's being professionally run, that you meet the criteria for entry and how your information will be used.
+When you're considering entering either a game of chance or a game of skill, it's important to check that the contest has terms and conditions to confirm it's being professionally run, that you meet the criteria for entry, and how your information will be used.

-Givoni recommends reading the terms and conditions carefully to make sure you are happy with the deal before handing over your information.
+Givoni recommends reading the terms and conditions carefully to make sure you're happy with the deal before handing over your information.

 "Read the full terms and conditions, know what the prizes are, look for a permit number and make sure you know how your entry will be used.
 Opt out of them sending email to you, if possible," she says.

 Businesses running promotions must comply with privacy laws surrounding the collecting of your personal information and sharing it with third parties.

 "Personal information could be obtained, used, and sent out to third parties, where your information would be beneficial for the purposes of advertisement and marketing," says Givoni.

 Your personal details could end up on databases, leading to all sorts of unrelated companies contacting you for promotional purposes.
 Competition entrants can protect themselves by being smart about knowing who they're dealing with and how that information can be used.

 "If you don't know the listed promoter in the terms then be careful what data you share.
 There are many promotions companies which on-sell data legally, consumers just need to be aware they are participating or choose not to," Quirk says.

 "Never hand over passwords, bank details or other important information as part of a competition."